lukecivantos/Revenue_Reports/README.md

 # Revenue_Reports
-Helps create revenue reports for the Hasty Pudding Theatricals.
+Simple Python script that formats Revenue Reports for the Hasty Pudding Theatricals.